 Yes, while teriyaki chicken may have a not great reputation because it’s sweetened…which you know we don’t do “good or bad” foods here.
 So I look at it a different way.
 I see a meal that provides protein and flavor and when you serve it over rice and with a veggie…you’ve got a balanced meal.

 Looking for calories in chicken teriyaki?
-Calories will vary based on recipes and ingredients and serving sizes, but the full nutrition facts can be found below, but each serving of teriyaki chicken has 249 calories.
+Calories will vary based on recipes, ingredients, and serving sizes, but the full nutrition facts can be found below.
+Each serving of these teriyaki chicken thighs has about 249 calories.
 (Nutrition facts are an estimate.)

 How do you make a chicken teriyaki bento box?